fartaha/awesome-REGEX/README.md

 # awesome-REGEX
-Awesome regular expression (REGEX) commands
+Awesome regular expression (REGEX) commands anyone must know:

 1. **Exact Match**: The most basic form of regex involves matching a sequence of characters.
 For instance, if you want to match 'Hello World', you can simply use `Hello World` as your regex.